-- Finance Service Centre believed they had an adequate understanding of the event to provide a response to the points made in the letter received: In the case raised in this Spot Review, there was no need to access the transaction logs.
-First, it was possible to determine what had happened in the branch from the "disconnect" and "recovery" receipts alone.
-1. There was no reversal carried out in branch.
+- Such a request would inevitably create a delay in providing the branch with a meaningful reply. - Finance Service Centre was able to informally determine from Fujitsu why there was a break of continuity in the transaction session numbers as raised by Mr Armstrong. - Finance Service Centre believed they had an adequate understanding of the event to provide a response to the points made in the letter received: 1.
+There was no reversal carried out in branch.
 2. A loss of connectivity caused the problem.
 3. It is understandable that the branch may have got confused.
 4. The lack of receipt indicates that the bill had not been paid.
-5. There is no actual financial loss to the branch. - There was no response to the letter sent on 14th December 2012 to suggest the response had not addressed the concerns raised.
-Secondly, the transaction logs would not have assisted the SPMR.
-The transaction logs would only show the reversal of a transaction, not the method or reasons for that reversal.
-The logs would therefore not show that the reversals were automatic responses to a disconnect scenario. - A transaction correction had already been issued to correct the transaction before the letter was sent to the Relationship Manager so the decision did not prevent "the opportunity to process the transactions correctly."
-Thirdly, to extract any meaningful information from the Horizon records requires the "raw" transaction data to be interrogated.
-This cannot be done without technical expertise. - Finance Service Centre does not have access to transactional information to evidence a loss of connectivity or the generation of disconnected session receipts.
+5. There is no actual financial loss to the branch. - There was no response to the letter sent on 14th December 2012 to suggest the response had not addressed the concerns raised. - A transaction correction had already been issued to correct the transaction before the letter was sent to the Relationship Manager so the decision did not prevent "the opportunity to process the transactions correctly." - Finance Service Centre does not have access to transactional information to evidence a loss of connectivity or the generation of disconnected session receipts.
 It is acknowledged that such visibility would enable a more complete response to be available under business as usual enquiries of this nature.
-Fourthly, the above analysis proves that Post Office's assessment, based on the information available at the time, was correct and its approach justified.